Demodulation: Techniques

 There are several ways of demodulation depending on how parameters of the base-band signal such as amplitude, frequency or phase are transmitted in the carrier signal.
-For example, for a signal modulated with a linear modulation like AM (amplitude modulation), we can use a synchronous detector.
-On the other hand, for a signal modulated with an angular modulation, we must use an FM (frequency modulation) demodulator or a PM (phase modulation) demodulator.
+For example, for a signal modulated with a linear modulation like amplitude modulation (AM), we can use a synchronous detector.
+On the other hand, for a signal modulated with an angular modulation, we must use a frequency modulation (FM) demodulator or a phase modulation (PM) demodulator.
 Different kinds of circuits perform these functions.

 Many techniques such as carrier recovery, clock recovery, bit slip, frame synchronization, rake receiver, pulse compression, Received Signal Strength Indication, error detection and correction, etc., are only performed by demodulators, although any specific demodulator may perform only some or none of these techniques.

 Many things can act as a demodulator, if they pass the radio waves on nonlinearly.

 AM radio

 An AM signal encodes the information into the carrier wave by varying its amplitude in direct sympathy with the analogue signal to be sent.
 There are two methods used to demodulate AM signals: